 Where the film falters is in the predictability of its story.
 It tells essentially the same story as the Korda version but brings the British Colonial theme to the foreground.
 However, everything – from the love interest to the lost city to the arrogant military officer – is played predictably.
 The greatest crime for Rudyard Kipling purists is that the animals are pushed to the background and crucially do not get to speak.
 Mowgli fails to even get a climactic fight with Shere Khan, Shere Khan just bows down and anti-climactically acknowledges him as the King of the Jungle.
 The Law of the Jungle has now become a nebulous contemporary metaphor for eco-consciousness.
 If anything the story, with its emphasis on the choice between Mowgli’s half-man, half-animal nature, has become closer to Tarzan than to the Rudyard Kipling’s stories.

 The Jungle Book was a modest success and spawned two spinoffs – a theatrical sequel The Second Jungle Book: Mowgli & Baloo (1997) and a tv movie The Jungle Book: Mowgli’s Story (1998).
-The Jungle Book (2016) is a further live-action remake from Disney.
+The Jungle Book (2016) was a further live-action remake from Disney.
 It was followed by a further live-action remake with Andy Serkis’s Mowgli (2018).